mugenmelon/mugenmelon.github.io/_posts/1970-01-01-mugen-devlog-1.md

 * Should I pick up this item or I leave it and come back later?
 * Can I safely leave my backpack here, or does it contain something valuable?

-### Backpacks

 Backpacks are the first and currently only inventory prop.
 They can be picked up and dropped like any other prop.
 Exactly as with weapons you can also "draw" and "sheathe" your backpack in order to view or hide the items within.
-After drawing your backpack it occupies both of your hands, so you cannot use any weapons while rummaging through your inventory!
+After drawing your backpack it occupies both of your hands, so you cannot use any weapons while rummaging through your inventory.

-### Items

 Right now the only items in the game are weapons.
 After adding one to your inventory an item can be dropped using the inventory UI widget.
 At present this will simply respawn the original item wherever you stand.